Chimamanda Ngozi Adichie: Influence

 Adichie's book Half of a Yellow Sun was adapted into a film of the same title directed by Biyi Bandele in 2013.
-In 2018, a painting of Adichie was included in a wall mural at the Municipal Sport Center in the Concepción barrio of Madrid, along with 14 other historically influential women.
+In 2018, a painting of Adichie was included in a wall mural at the Municipal Sport Center in the Concepción barrio of Madrid, along with 14 other women.
 The 15 women were selected by members of the neighborhood to give a visible representation of the role of women in history and to serve as a symbol of equality.
 The neighborhood residents defeated a move by conservative politicians to remove the mural in 2021 through a petition drive of collected signatures.

 Luke Ndidi Okolo, a lecturer a Nnamdi Azikiwe University said:

 Adichie's novel treats clear and lofty subjects and themes.
 But the subjects and themes, however, are not new to African novels.
 The remarkable difference of excellence in Chimamanda Adichie's Purple Hibiscus is the stylistic variation—her choice of linguistic and literary features, and the pattern of application of the features in such a wondrous juxtaposition of characters' reasoning and thought.

 Adichie's work has garnered significant critical acclaim and numerous awards.
 Book critics such as Daria Tunca wrote that Adichie's work is considerably relevant and stated that she was a major voice in the Third Generation of Nigerian writers, while Izuu Nwankwọ called her invented Igbo naming scheme as an "artform", which she has perfected in her works.
 He lauded her ability to insert Igbo language and meaning into an English-language text without disrupting the flow or distorting the storyline.
 In the judgement of Ernest Emenyonu, one of the most prominent scholars of Igbo literature, Adichie was "the leading and most engaging voice of her era" and he has described her as "Africa's preeminent storyteller".
 Toyin Falola, a professor of history, hailed her along other writers, as "intellectual heroes".
-Her memoir, Notes on Grief was positively praised by Kirkus Reviews as "an elegant, moving contribution to the literature of death and dying."
 Leslie Gray Streeter of The Independent said that Adichie's view on grief "puts a welcome, authentic voice to this most universal of emotions, which is also one of the most universally avoided."
 She has been widely recognised as "the literary daughter of Chinua Achebe".
 Jane Shilling of the Daily Telegraph called her "one who makes storytelling seem as easy as birdsong".